Intent

 Our learning sequences are designed to cover the National Curriculum statements and key concepts, through small learning steps with a mastery approach.
 They aim to develop both conceptual understanding and procedural fluency.
 Our learning sequences include the following:

-- The delivery of carefully modelled teaching - with concrete resources and pictorial representations - in order to develop deep understanding in mathematics.
+• The delivery of carefully modelled teaching - with concrete resources and pictorial representations - in order to develop deep understanding in mathematics.
 Once secure, the children are asked to solve problems where they only have the abstract i.e. numbers or other symbols.
 Building these steps across a lesson or sequence can help children better understand the relationship between numbers and the real world, and therefore helps secure their understanding of the mathematical concept they are learning.

-- The children actively participate through purposeful questioning, whole class discussions, talk partners and by using their own resources to demonstrate their thinking.
+• The children actively participate through purposeful questioning, whole class discussions, talk partners and by using their own resources to demonstrate their thinking.

-- Regular recording opportunities encourage children to represent and internalise their learning, Children may be encouraged to use models, drawings, symbols and concrete resources to demonstrate this.
+• Regular recording opportunities encourage children to represent and internalise their learning.
+Children may be encouraged to use models, drawings, symbols and concrete resources to demonstrate this.

-- Speaking frames are used to support the development of the language of mathematics.
+• Speaking frames are used to support the development of the language of mathematics.
 They enable the children to articulate their thinking using accurate vocabulary, and support core skills such as conjecturing and generalising to investigate and problem solve.

-- Teachers use questioning to elicit feedback from all children to expose and address any misconceptions in learning.
-All misconceptions are addressed through supported practice, to enable all children to succeed.
+• Teachers use a variety of approaches to check that the children are secure in their understanding, before moving on to the next step.
+They use questioning to elicit feedback from all children to expose and address any misconceptions in learning.
+All misconceptions are addressed through supported practice to enable all children to succeed.

 Impact